 This is a Federal Court decision between two parties, Tham Global Pty Ltd v Insight Clinical Imaging Pty Ltd. Here a Trademark Application was lodged (and accepted) but failed to be enforceable in the Court of law because it failed legal requirements at the time it was filed.

 Their Trademark Attorney corrected the mistake with IP Australia before going to Court, but that wasn’t good enough.
 The Federal Court Judge decided that as the Trademark Application was incorrect when LODGED, it should never have been approved.
 The Judge ordered the trademark to be REMOVED.

 As a consequence, the owner was left with no Registered trademark rights for their brand (even though they paid for the trademark registration and renewal fees).

-If you filed your own Trademark Application and think your brand is protected, OR if you filed with a Trademark Attorney but don’t continually audit to check consistency with business changes, then don’t hesitate on a Trademark Attorney audit.
+If you filed your own Trademark Application and think your brand is protected, OR if you filed with a Trademark Lawyer or Trademark Attorney but don’t continually audit to check consistency with business changes, then don’t hesitate on a Trademark Audit.
 If we find your trademark is invalid, or not broad enough scope to enforce, we will file a new one for you without the error(s).

 Our firm can conduct a Trademark Audit, please fill out this form to get started.

 In this case, the owner applied in his personal name to have the trademark registered, and not his trading structure.
 Failure to get the ownership completely correct, from the outset, can mean that your trademark registration is REMOVED since this Court decision.